HassanKanj/external-ssd-case-for-laptop/README.md

-# External HDD case for laptop (3D files)
+# External HDD case for the laptop (3D files)

 Here’s a custom case I designed so I can easily move my MacBook around with my 2 external HDDs.

 This repo contains the designs that I used but I have also included the design file (FreeCAD file) so you can modify the dimensions to suit your needs.

-On a side note, I already have a FreeCAD course (in Arabic) on YouTube if you want to learn how to 3D design using the open source program FreeCAD, and here’s the link:
+On a side note, I already have a FreeCAD course (in Arabic) on YouTube if you want to learn how to 3D design using the open source program FreeCAD, and here’s the link: https://www.youtube.com/watch?v=GH1UzPbO2F4&list=PL-pfG3NLl5jY2lb_iF0CPEH7DVZws4aDY

 ![image](https://github.com/HassanKanj/external-hdd-case-for-laptop/blob/main/documentation/images/1.jpg)